twinstar6980/Twinning.Documentation/english/installation.md

 	> If you do not need the `Forwarder - Macintosh` module, you can skip this step.

-	Go to ⌈ System Settings ⌋ - ⌈ Privacy and Security ⌋ - ⌈ Extensions ⌋ - ⌈ Added Extensions ⌋ - ⌈ TwinStar ToolKit - Forwarder ⌋ and check the ⌈ "Finder" extension ⌋ to ensure that the application can take effect.
+	Go to ⌈ System Settings ⌋ - ⌈ Privacy and Security ⌋ - ⌈ Extensions ⌋ - ⌈ Added Extensions ⌋ - ⌈ Twinning Forwarder ⌋ and check the ⌈ "Finder" extension ⌋ to ensure that the application can take effect.

 	Open the newly installed `Forwarder` application, and a directory window will pop up with a file named `forward.sh`.
 This script is responsible for receiving the file path parameter and launching the tool.
 Open and edit the file as text.